okirigit/kcb/README.md

-Implemented the solution using the Active MQ broker to publish and broadcast transactions and sms data Used Rest TEmplate for API calls to sms server and B2C engines Could not implement an in memory persist feature I have included DB configs in application.yml
+Implemented the solution using the Active MQ broker to publish and broadcast transactions and sms data Used Rest TEmplate for API calls to sms server and B2C engines Implemented Oauth2 Authentication
+Implemented H2 in memory persistence

+I have included the jar file as part of the deliverable

+How to Run:

+Step 1 : Run mvn clean package
+Step 2 : Run docker build -t kcb .
+Step 3 : Run  docker run -p 8080:8080